G-Node/python-odml/doc/tutorial.rst

 ------------

 There are several ways to access Sections.
-You can either call them by name or by index using either explicitely the function that returns the list of Sections (see last part of `The Document`_ chapter) or using again a short cut notation.
+You can either call them by name or by index using either explicitly the function that returns the list of Sections (see last part of `The Document`_ chapter) or using again a short cut notation.
 Let's test all the different ways to access a Section, by having a look at the first Section in the sections list attached to the Document in our